ONLYOFFICE/onlyoffice-drupal/README.md

-﻿# ONLYOFFICE integration module for Drupal
+﻿# ONLYOFFICE Connector module for Drupal

 Contents of this file
 ---------------------